stevenalexander/node-dev-with-docker-compose/README.md

-# node-dev-with-docker-compose
+# Node development within containers

-Sample solution with two node applications running in containers with docker compose
+This is a sample solution showing how you can do Node development within docker containers.